Unmanned Aerial Vehicles (UAV): Connectivity is Key

 The Solution: Halo connectivity platform by Elsight

-Elsight’s industry-leading Halo Technology offers a solution to the problems posed by BVLOS operation using several different technologies.
+Elsight’s industry-leading Halo connectivity platform offers a solution to the problems posed by BVLOS operation using several different technologies.

 Halo technology aggregates different technologies into one communication pipeline.
 The advantages of using all the existing technologies in a hybrid and modular fashion are clear.